“Glen Olive” Gayndah: Robinsons and Italian POWs

 Who is Who?
-Nicola Micali, Antonio Colomba, Antonio Alfarano or Giuseppe Vergine
+Antonio Colomba, Antonio Alfarano or Giuseppe Vergine

 (from the Collection of Avis Hildreth)

-“Glen Olive” in Gayndah was farmed by father and son Francis Charles Robinson and Francis William Robinson who employed Italian prisoners of War to help work their citrus orchards.
+“Glen Olive” and “Glen Ellen” in Gayndah were farmed by father and son Francis Charles Robinson and Francis William Robinson who employed Italian prisoners of War to help work their citrus orchards.
 Five young Italians, all in their early 20s and from farming backgrounds, arrived at the Robinson’s property on 8 July 1944: Domenico Petruzzi, Nicola Micali, Antonio Colomba, Antonio Alfarano and Giuseppe Vergine.

 Avis Hildreth granddaughter of Frank Senior relates with fondness family memories of Domenico Petruzzi: “My late mother, Ruby Robinson, remembered him as being very young.
 He was well regarded by the Robinson family and according to family accounts, he did not want to return to Italy when the war ended… Domenico gave some needlework to my late mother.
 It is an arrangement of Australian wildflowers.
 My mother gave it to my sister”.

 (from the Collection of Colleen Lindley)